Rochester Academy Charter School jobs in Rochester, NY - 40 jobs

 RACS offers full benefits to employees including New York State Teachers' Retirement, health, and dental benefits.
 Enhanced benefits include life insurance and short-term disability coverage at no cost to the employee.

-We are a Title I school, so candidates are eligible for the TEACH grant and Public Service Loan forgiveness.
+We are a Title I school, so candidates may be eligible for the TEACH grant and Public Service Loan forgiveness.
 In addition, RACS will support teachers and staff with tuition assistance when pursuing a degree relevant to their work.

 Rochester Prep Charter School job in Rochester, NY